Chronic Total Occlusion Percutaneous Coronary Intervention (CTO PCI)

 CTO PCI Treatment

 With PCI, a small mesh tube called a stent is placed in the blocked artery to restore blood flow.
 This procedure is done in one of our state-of-the-art cath labs, while you are awake, under moderate sedation.
-The procedure can take between two and five hours, depending on the complexity of your blockage.
+The procedure can take between two and four hours, depending on the complexity of your blockage.
 In most cases, our patients spend the night in the hospital and go home the next day.
 After treatment, you can expect an improved quality of life.
 Specific benefits include: